 During the 1960s and 1970s, symbolic AI dominated the field.
 Systems such as the General Problem Solver (Newell and Simon 1961) demonstrated rule-based reasoning, while ELIZA (Weizenbaum 1966) simulated therapeutic dialogue through pattern matching.
 These programs illustrated early successes but were limited to narrow tasks and domains.
 The 1980s brought expert systems like MYCIN, which could diagnose infections using encoded medical knowledge (Buchanan & Shortliffe 1984).
 However, reliance on hand-crafted rules proved brittle.
 The field struggled with ambiguity, uncertainty, and scalability, leading to reduced funding and the first so-called “AI winter.”
 A significant paradigm shift occurred in the 1990s as AI researchers increasingly adopted statistical and data-driven approaches.
 Machine learning (ML), defined as the ability of systems to improve through experience, gained traction with the development of algorithms like decision trees and backpropagation for training neural networks (Rumelhart et al. 1986).
 IBM’s Deep Blue famously defeated chess champion Garry Kasparov in 1997, signalling AI’s potential in constrained domains (Campbell et al. 2002).
 However, generalisation remained a challenge.

 The 2010s marked the advent of deep learning, enabled by advances in computational power, big data, and graphics processing units.
 A key breakthrough came with AlexNet, a deep convolutional neural network that outperformed all competitors in image recognition tasks (Krizhevsky et al. 2012).
 This catalysed a wave of progress across vision, speech, and natural language processing.
 Transformer-based models like BERT (Devlin et al. 2019) and GPT-3 (Brown et al. 2020) demonstrated human-like language capabilities.
 Reinforcement learning also matured, exemplified by AlphaGo’s 2016 victory over world Go champion Lee Sedol (Silver et al. 2016).
 These breakthroughs not only redefined AI’s capabilities, but also reignited debates about its ethical, epistemological, and societal implications—especially concerning transparency, resource concentration, and long-term risks (Crawford 2021; Marcus 2018).
+Contemporary developments have intensified these concerns, with the rapid deployment of large language models raising new questions about misinformation, privacy, bias amplification, and the concentration of AI capabilities among a few major technology companies.
+The implementation of regulatory frameworks such as the EU AI Act in 2024 reflects growing institutional recognition of these challenges (EU AI Act 2024).

 In conclusion, the evolution of AI embodies more than just a sequence of technological breakthroughs; it represents a shifting understanding of intelligence itself.
 From Turing’s theoretical propositions to today’s deep learning systems and generative models, the field has progressively redefined what it means for machines to act, learn, and decide.
 Yet, each advancement brings new ethical, epistemological, and political questions that cannot be resolved through technical solutions alone.
 As AI systems increasingly mediate human experience, shape institutions, and influence global power dynamics, it is imperative that their development be guided not only by innovation but also by critical reflection, inclusivity, and democratic accountability.